 German development cooperation with Mexico

 Mexico is what is known as a global development partner for German development cooperation.
 Since 2015, regular government talks have been taking place between Mexico and Germany in the form of a Binational Commission that is chaired by the two countries' foreign ministers.
 In addition, there are specialised commissions that report to the Binational Commission.
-On the German side, the Federal Ministry for Economic Cooperation and Development (BMZ) and the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) together have lead responsibility for the specialised commission on cooperation for sustainable development, environment and climate.
+On the German side, the Federal Ministry for Economic Cooperation and Development (BMZ) and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) together have lead responsibility for the specialised commission on cooperation for sustainable development, environment and climate.

 At the government negotiations in September 2019, Germany committed fresh funding of 68.5 million euros to Mexico (Financial cooperation: 48 million euros, Technical Cooperation: 20.5 million euros).

 Development cooperation focuses on the following priority areas: